 Greek islands are pure magic.
-From Mykonos to Santorini to Crete, each and every one of them is a dreamy Mediterranean destination that offers so much to do and see.
+From Santorini to Crete, each and every one of them is a dreamy Mediterranean destination that offers so much to do and see.
 And honestly, planning a 4-day Crete itinerary was not simple at all.

 If you think that the only thing to do in Crete is to spend your time at the beach, think again!
 It is the largest Greek island, and each one of its four regions has so many beautiful places to visit.